dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory.md

 This article doesn't cover a *multi-tenant AAD registration*.
 For more information, see [Making your application multi-tenant](/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant).

-This article focuses on the use of an **Azure Active Directory** tenant type, as described in [Quickstart: Set up a tenant](/azure/active-directory/develop/quickstart-create-new-tenant).
-If the app uses an **Azure Active Directory B2C** tenant type, as described in [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant) but follows the guidance in this article, the App ID URI is managed differently by AAD.
+This article focuses on the use of an **Azure Active Directory** tenant, as described in [Quickstart: Set up a tenant](/azure/active-directory/develop/quickstart-create-new-tenant).
+If the app uses an **Azure Active Directory B2C** tenant, as described in [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant) but follows the guidance in this article, the App ID URI is managed differently by AAD.
 For more information, see the [Use of an Azure Active Directory B2C tenant](#use-of-an-azure-active-directory-b2c-tenant) section of this article.

 For additional security scenario coverage after reading this article, see <xref:blazor/security/webassembly/additional-scenarios>.